screen device object

 distance_cm

-Default: prompt for screen measurements at experiment startup
+Default: prompt to enter/confirm saved measurements at experiment startup

 height_cm is display panel height (dimension) (cm).